Resolve QuickBooks Error 6143 Using These Simple Methods

 • Click on Restore a portable file and then hit Next.

-• Now, choose your portable company file.
-It shall look like this: [Unique company file name].qbm and click Open.
 Important: Avoid using the same name for the portable company file as the regular one and save it to a different location.

 • Read the mentioned notes on the Where do you want to restore the file page and hit on Next.